According to statistics, metal corrosion causes a direct economic loss of 2%~4% of GDP every year.

 When applied to a metal surface, it forms a protective oil film after the water evaporates.
-Currently, it is primarily used for rust prevention between processes, and can also be used for long-term storage.
+Currently, it is primarily used for rust prevention between processes and can also be used for long-term storage.

-The domestic standard of emulsified antirust oil is GB4879-85 B4.
+The domestic standard for emulsified antirust oil is GB4879-85 B4.

 5. Antirust lubricating oil

-This is a so-called dual-use oil with dual properties of lubrication and rust prevention.
+This is a dual-use oil, possessing lubrication and rust prevention properties.

-It is required that after unsealing, it can be directly installed and used without the need to remove the sealing oil after unsealing.
+It is required that the oil can be directly installed and used without the need to remove the sealing oil after unsealing.

-Or after the test run oil can be used to seal the product, and it is not necessary to change the oil, that is, the test run.
+Alternatively, the test run oil can be used to seal the product, and it is not necessary to change the oil after the test run.
 This type of oil is commonly used in systems requiring lubrication or sealing.

-According to the use, it can also be divided into internal combustion engine rust proof oil, hydraulic rust proof oil, main shaft oil, gear oil, air compressor oil, instrument and bearing rust proof oil, rust proof test oil, etc.
+Based on usage, the oil can be categorized as internal combustion engine rust proof oil, hydraulic rust proof oil, main shaft oil, gear oil, air compressor oil, instrument and bearing rust proof oil, rust proof test oil, and more.

 6. Anti rust grease

-It is a paste made by adding antirust additives to the base oil of industrial vaseline or petroleum wax such as paraffin wax and paraffin wax.
+This is a type of paste that is created by adding antirust additives to the base oil of industrial vaseline or petroleum wax, such as paraffin wax and microcrystalline wax.

-Generally, the hot coating method is used for sealing.
+The hot coating method is generally used for sealing.

-It is characterized by oil film thickness (generally about 0.01-0.2mm, or even 0.2-1mm), high oil film strength, resistance to loss and volatilization, and rust prevention period of more than 2 years.
+It is characterized by a thick oil film (usually around 0.01-0.2mm, and sometimes even 0.2-1mm), high oil film strength, resistance to loss and volatilization, and a rust prevention period of more than 2 years.

-It is widely used for long-term storage of mechanical products and large equipment.
+This paste is widely used for the long-term storage of mechanical products and large equipment.

-The disadvantage is that the oil seal and unsealing need to be heated, which requires good thermal stability and oxidation resistance stability.
+However, a disadvantage of this paste is that the oil seal and unsealing process requires heating, which necessitates good thermal stability and oxidation resistance stability.